- Oops!Something went wrong.Please try again later.

 Caterpillar in Focus

-Headquartered in Deerfield, Caterpillar (CAT) is an Industrial Products stock that has seen a price change of -6.34% so far this year.
-Currently paying a dividend of $1.03 per share, the company has a dividend yield of 3.46%.
-In comparison, the Manufacturing - Construction and Mining industry's yield is 1.72%, while the S&P 500's yield is 1.92%.
+Caterpillar (CAT) is headquartered in Deerfield, and is in the Industrial Products sector.
+The stock has seen a price change of 14.4% since the start of the year.
+Currently paying a dividend of $1.11 per share, the company has a dividend yield of 2.13%.
+In comparison, the Manufacturing - Construction and Mining industry's yield is 0.81%, while the S&P 500's yield is 1.39%.

-Taking a look at the company's dividend growth, its current annualized dividend of $4.12 is up 25.6% from last year.
-Caterpillar has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 4.17%.
+Looking at dividend growth, the company's current annualized dividend of $4.44 is up 7.8% from last year.
+Caterpillar has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 8.63%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Caterpillar's current payout ratio is 31%.
-This means it paid out 31% of its trailing 12-month EPS as dividend.
+Caterpillar's current payout ratio is 46%, meaning it paid out 46% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for CAT for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $11.72 per share, which represents a year-over-year growth rate of 4.46%.
+CAT is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2021 is $10.08 per share, which represents a year-over-year growth rate of 53.66%.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, CAT is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).